ildemartinez/LMS-Explorer/tests/readme.txt

+This folder contains two files to use for test your Moodle instace

-users.csv is a file that you can use to your own Moodle example
+users.csv is a file that you can use to your own Moodle example to upload a lot of users with random names and random enrollments in courses from 1 to 200 id

-upload file as users csv file
+categories_and_courses is a file with some courses for upload in your Moodle test instance